 The CDSP may:

-consult with the Committee in relation to any aspect of its functions under this Document, and may convene a meeting of the Committee on any reasonable period of notice;
+consult with the Committee in relation to any aspect of its functions under this Document, and may convene a meeting of the Committee for such purpose on reasonable notice;

-[invite the Committee to provide guidance on any question which arises in the operation of or the performance of the CDSP's obligations under the Document, and the CDSP may act in accordance with any guidance provided by the Committee].
+invite the Committee to provide guidance on any question which arises in the operation of or the performance of the CDSP's obligations under the Document, and the CDSP may act in accordance with any guidance provided by the Committee.

-Where the CDSP has reasonable grounds for wishing to consult with the Committee in relation to any step to be taken in accordance with this Document the CDSP may (where it has convened a meeting of the Committee) defer taking such step until it has consulted wit the Committee.
+Where the CDSP has reasonable grounds for wishing to consult with the Committee in relation to any step to be taken in accordance with this Document the CDSP may (where it has convened a meeting of the Committee) defer taking such step until it has consulted with the Committee.

 Where the CDSP brings a matter to the Committee relating to a particular Customer, the CDSP will not disclose the identity of the Customer to the Committee unless: